nowaalex/af-react-grid/README.md

 disabled: ?bool

 ```
-Resizers are also given `data-resizer-index` and `data-resizer-type`, so their styling could be customized easily.

 ## Tooltips
+* Resizers are also given `data-resizer-index` and `data-resizer-type`, so their styling could be customized easily;
+* Want to have a super-highly customized `Resizer`? `resizerChildren` prop allows you to render custom child elements, which could be easily styled;
+* `resizerChildren` and `resizerClassName` props are passed deep to all nested `Container`s, so you want to declare these props only on root `Container`.
+Of course they may be overriden anywhere;
+* `maxHeight`, `minHeight`, `maxWidth`, `minWidth` are considered even if not declared inline, because their values are taken from `getComputedStyle` before drag starts;
-* If tou want `overflow: auto` on containers, you must either set it globally( add overflow rule to default container class ), or individually.
+* If tou want `overflow: auto` on containers, you must either set it globally( add overflow rule to default container class ), or individually;
-* Want to have a super-highly customized `Resizer`? `resizerChildren` prop allows you to render custom child elements, which could be easily styled.
-* `React.Fragment` and `Array` children are not yet supported
+* `React.Fragment` and `Array` children are not yet supported;
-* `Resizer`, which is first or last child, does nothing( see example )
+* `Resizer`, which is first or last child, does nothing( see example );
+* Feel free to customize `Resizer` styling by providing your own css( use `dist/resizer.style.css` as an example )

 ## TODO
 * localStorage integration